OpenMSKImaging/vtkbone/README.md

 and a chapter with tutorials.
 It can be found at http://numerics88.com/documentation/ .

 ## Installation
-Vtkbone is open-source and if you want you can download the source code from [https://github.com/Numerics88/] and compile them yourself it yourself (see below for compiling and linking).
+vtkbone is open-source and if you want you can download the source code from [https://github.com/Numerics88/] and compile it yourself (see below for compiling and linking).
 However, this is a hastle and the easiest way to install vtkbone is using Anaconda Python, which is supported on Linux, Windows, and macOS.

 You can install <mark>Anaconda</mark> Python from [here](https://www.anaconda.com/download).
 You can also install <mark>Miniconda</mark> [here](https://docs.conda.io/projects/miniconda/en/latest/index.html#quick-command-line-install), a free minimal installer for Conda.
 It is a small bootstrap version of Anaconda Python that only includes conda, Python, the packages they both depend on, and a small number of other useful packages (like pip, zlib, and a few others).
 If you want more packages, you can install them of course using the conda install command to install.